aamna18/End-to-End-Supervised-Machine-Learning-System-for-Intrusion-Detection/README.md

 #  End-to-End Supervised Machine Learning System for Intrusion Detection

 A complete machine learning pipeline for binary network intrusion detection.
 Raw packet captures are transformed into flow-level behavioral features, passed through a rigorous preprocessing and noise-injection pipeline, then used to train and compare **18 model configurations** across three algorithm families.
-Developed for **CS-324 Machine Learning** at FAST-NUCES.

 ---